pantheon-systems/documentation/source/content/overview/dashboard.md

 <Tab title="Requirements" id="requirements">

+**Personal Workspace Dashboard**
-* Personal Workspace Dashboard: A valid Pantheon account
+- A valid Pantheon account

+**Professional Workspace Dashboard**
-* Professional Workspace Dashboard: Must be invited to the Workspace by an Administrator
+- Must be invited to the Workspace by an Administrator

+**Site Dashboard**
-* Site Dashboard: Must be invited to the site by an Administrator
+- Must be invited to the site by an Administrator

 </Tab>